How To Write The Perfect About Me Page For Your Blog And Turn Readers Into Fans

 Just like there is a process for writing a great blog post, there are several things to consider when you write an About Me page.

-- Use SEO keywords in your content: think of how you want your blog or business site discovered in search engines.
+• Use SEO keywords in your content: think of how you want your blog or business site to be discovered in search engines.

 If you keep these several things in mind throughout the whole process, you’ll craft the perfect About Me page that presents you and your blog or business in the best way to new readers.